Affiliate link disclosure – The BMW Repair Guide uses affiliate links in their site. For more information on affiliate links, please click here.

 The correct way to extract and reinstall the MINI R56 water pipe is to remove both the thermostat and the intake manifold from the vehicle.
 The intake manifold must be removed in order to properly install the new water pipe.
 The water pipe must be grasped with both hands during installation to ensure it is properly seated in the water pump.
 This is not feasible unless the intake manifold is removed.

-Removing the intake manifold shouldn’t be considered a deterrent to doing the repair but rather an excellent opportunity to replace manifold and throttle body gaskets, the thermostat, as well as service your MINI’s fuel injectors.
-Now is a great time to get all of the these high maintenance items done while you have the thermostat and intake manifold removed from the engine.
+Removing the intake manifold shouldn't be considered a deterrent to doing the repair but rather an excellent opportunity to replace manifold and throttle body gaskets, the thermostat, as well as service your MINI's fuel injectors.
+Now is a great time to get all of these high-maintenance items done while you have the thermostat and intake manifold removed from the engine.

 - Using a 10mm socket wrench, remove the negative terminal from the battery and wrap it in a rag to avoid it from inadvertently touching the terminal.